 Track student answers on chart paper or a white board.

-- Read Pigs: An A to Z Book to students.
+- Read Pigs: My Family's Pig Farm to students.

 - After reading, discuss with students the reasons why pigs are grown in Iowa.
 Link those reasons back to the characteristics of Iowa that students had listed.

 - Ask students to consider the reason why pigs are raised.